Iona Marjorie Brown Analytical Psychotherapy

 Analytical psychotherapists regard their work with their clients as collaborative.
 It is an encounter between two individuals, each with their own psychic blueprint, who work together to discover the meaning behind the puzzles that are brought into the consulting room.

-MA (Oxon), BA (Eng Lang & Lit), BSc (Psychol), Prof Cert Mgt (Open), Cert Couns (Salford), Adv Dip Couns (Wigan), Cert Systemic Family Therapy (Parkview), Cert Group Analysis (Turvey), Cert Action Methods (West Mids Psychodrama Group), MBACP (accred).
-Member of West Midlands Institute of Psychotherapy.
-Copyright 2022
+MA (Oxon), BA (Eng Lang & Lit), BSc (Psychol), Prof Cert Mgt (Open), Cert Couns (Salford), Adv Dip Couns (Wigan), Cert Systemic Family Therapy (Parkview), Cert Group Analysis (Turvey), Cert Action Methods (West Mids Psychodrama Group), MBACP (accred), JUNGIAN ANALYTICAL PSYCHOTHERAPIST REGISTERED WITH THE BRITISH PSYCHOANALYTIC COUNCIL, Professional member West Midlands Institute of Psychotherapy.
+Copyright 2013-2025

 where